Verstappen wins as Leclerc sixth after error

 It made for a nightmare race for Ferrari, who had lost Leclerc's team-mate Carlos Sainz on the first lap when the Spaniard was tipped into the gravel by McLaren's Daniel Ricciardo.

-The error cost Leclerc seven points - the difference between third and sixth places.
+The error cost Leclerc seven points - the difference between third and sixth places - and he said afterwards he was "disappointed in myself".

+He added: "I tried too much.
+On that lap, I obviously wanted to give it all but I gave too much and finished into the wall.

+"Instead of the third place we lose seven potential points which will be important at the end of the season and today it is my full responsibility.
+I will look what I have done wrong.
+The car jumped in a strange way but this is no excuse because I tried to put too much speed and lost the car.
+Disappointing.

+"Red Bull are very strong and they were stronger than us throughout the weekend so we need to understand that, we need to react.
+Third was the best we could do but we should have been third and I haven't been."

-McLaren's Lando Norris took third place after an impressive drive, ahead of Mercedes' George Russell, who held off the Alfa Romeo of Valtteri Bottas in the closing stages.
+McLaren's Lando Norris took third after an impressive drive, ahead of Mercedes' George Russell, who held off the Alfa Romeo of Valtteri Bottas in the closing stages.

-Russell's team-mate Lewis Hamilton had a dire afternoon, stuck behind slower cars throughout and unable to pass and finished in 14th place.
+Russell's team-mate Lewis Hamilton had a dire afternoon, stuck behind slower cars throughout and unable to pass and finished in 13th place.
+He was also lapped by Verstappen.

+At the end of the race, Mercedes team boss Toto Wolff came on the team radio and apologised to Hamilton, saying: "Sorry for what you had to drive today.
+I know it was undriveable.
+This was a terrible race."

 Verstappen's dominant drive